Living Brain: Original Living Brain

 The Beyond Corporation created duplicates of Living Brain and unleashed them upon Nextwave when they invaded the Beyond Corporation's State 51 base.
 Nextwave managed to make short work of the duplicates.

-In Marvel Now!, Living Brain appears as a member of Boomerang's incarnation of the Sinister Six.
-The Superior Spider-Man (Otto Octavius' mind in Peter Parker's body) defeats the Sinister Six, captures the Living Brain, and reprograms it to serve him.
-After Peter returns to his body, the Living Brain remains as an assistant at Parker Industries.
+As part of the Marvel NOW! event, Living Brain appears as a member of Boomerang's incarnation of the Sinister Six.
+Following the Sinister Six's defeat at the hands of the Superior Spider-Man (Otto Octavius's mind in Peter Parker's body), Living Brain's body is in the custody of Horizon Labs.
+Living Brain has been reprogrammed by Octavius and now serves as his assistant.

+When Mark Raxton and Tiberius Stone hire Ghost to attack and sabotage Parker Industries, Living Brain is ordered to protect the employees during the evacuation and is damaged in the process.

+The Living Brain and Anna Maria Marconi are in Parker Industries' London branch when they greet Sajani Jaffrey.
+Anna jokingly orders Living Brain to terminate her, but he responds that his programming prevents him from complying.
+Anna remarks that she will have to upgrade his sarcasm-detection software and sets off to comply with Jaffrey's orders.
+Living Brain follows and offers to assist her, making her remark that he has become clingy since his last upgrade.
+Anna is unaware that Living Brain contains a copy of the consciousness of Doctor Octopus, who was previously her close friend and colleague.

+After Peter Parker scans the Living Brain to uncover the cause of its strange behavior, he hears Doctor Octopus' voice asking why he was erased.
+Upon realizing the truth, Peter is forced to shut Living Brain down to stop Doctor Octopus' consciousness only for it to reactivate Living Brain and have it self-destruct while escaping in an Octobot.
+Anna Maria Marconi later rebuilds the Living Brain, who assists her in confronting Otto Octavius.

 Chinese Living Brain

 A new Living Brain appears in the Bar with No Name.
 It is a Chinese knockoff of the Living Brain, which the Answer unconvincingly denies when introducing it.

 Powers and abilities

 The Living Brain has the ability to analyze any situation and determine how best to achieve its goals.
 Like any computer, the Living Brain can process and collate large amounts of information, detecting weaknesses and determining the best situation to overcome obstacles.
 The Living Brain has a dense metal exoskeleton and possesses super-strength and speed.
 It can also fly and has clawed limbs that can rotate nearly 360 degrees.